My husband and I recently got married, and we chose to spend our honeymoon in Thailand.

 Travel tip: Speak with your Concierge about travel tips and information around town.
 After our stay in Phuket, we spent some time on Phi Phi Island.
 I booked our ride to the ferry terminal and ferry passes online, but after speaking with our Concierge, he recommended a more convenient and affordable way of getting to Phi Phi Island.
 At that point it was already too late, as I had booked our travel already.
 I learned this for the next time we travel; speak with your Concierge for handy travel tips and information.

 Where to stay in Phuket:

 I really enjoyed staying on the west side of Phuket.
-If you’re looking for a spectacular vacation rental, Villa Yang is a stunning secluded property in a great location.
+If you’re looking for a spectacular vacation rental, view our luxury Phuket villas to find a secluded property in a great location.